Position: Co-Offensive Coordinator, Wide Receivers

 • Took over as Clemson’s recruiting coordinator in December 2008 and the Tigers put together a top-10 signing class in his first season (2009) at the position.
 Then in both 2011 and 2012, Clemson had top-10 recruiting classes.

-• Son of former Tiger associate head coach Brad Scott (1999-10), therefore Jeff was a part of the first full-time, father-son coaching combination in Clemson football history.
+• Son of former Tiger associate head coach Brad Scott (1999-10), and was thus part of the first full-time, father-son coaching combination in Clemson football history.
 Brad is an associate athletic director and is still a member of Clemson’s staff since retiring from coaching.

 • Had his first full-time college job at Presbyterian College in 2007 as wide receivers coach, then came to Clemson as a graduate assistant in 2008.
 He moved into full-time status when Tommy Bowden resigned at midseason.